weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-google.md

 ### Example of properties in the prompt

-When piping the results to the prompt, at least one field returned by the query must be added to the prompt.
-If you don't add any fields, Weaviate will throw an error.
+When you pipe query results to the prompt, the query pass at least one field.
+If your results don't pass any fields, Weaviate throws an error.

 For example, assume your schema looks like this: